rubyforgood/rubybythebay.org/faq.md

 ##### What's an appropriate project?

 Good projects can be completed in about a weekend, help improve the efficiency of a non-profit, and are open-source so we can help give back to the community.
-Have the beginnings of an idea? <a href="https://docs.google.com/forms/d/1xuidYh1I-AEPSUH5n9y4h9E3csmQthNDYIOvmqVgt_Y/viewform"><i class="fa fa-heart-o fa-1x"></i>Suggest a project!</a>
+Have the beginnings of an idea? <a href="{{site.data.constants.suggest_project}}"><i class="fa fa-heart-o fa-1x"></i>Suggest a project!</a>

 ##### How do I suggest a project?